 Exemptions in the Act and its regulations that apply to LTT will also apply to the NRST.
 The deferral and cancellation of LTT for intercorporate transfers between affiliated corporations will also apply to the NRST.

 The NRST exemptions DO NOT APPLY if the Canadian citizen, permanent resident of Canada, nominee, or protected person and his or her foreign national spouse purchased the property with another foreign national who is not a nominee or protected person.
 In this situation, the NRST is payable.

 It is important to speak to a real estate lawyer to clarify your eligibility for an exemption in your particular transaction.

 How is the NRST Calculated?

-The NRST is based on the purchase price of the residential property, where you will paying 15% of the purchase price.
-If the property is a mixed use property, the NRST applies to proportionately to the purchase price of the property attributable to the residential property.
+The NRST is based on the purchase price of the residential property, where you will pay 15% of the purchase price.
+If the property is a mixed-use property, the NRST applies proportionately to the purchase price of the property attributable to the residential property.

 The Properties Affected

 The NRST applies to the transfer of land in the Greater Golden Horseshoe region, which contains at least one and not more than six single family residences.
 These properties would include a detached house, a semi‑detached house, a townhouse or a condominium unit.